joebenjamintech/alexa_skill_typescript_template/readme.md

 .
 ├── .vscode            # configuration files for VS Code editor ├── scripts            # scripts for local development │   ├── get_ask_skill_id   # reads the Skill ID from local files │   ├── get_ask_token      # requests ASK token from ASK website
 │   ├── get_env            # reads variables into memory for running tasks
-│   └── set_ask_access_token  # generates and saves a new ASK Access Token
+│   └── set_ask_token      # generates and saves a new ASK Access Token
 │                          # using the ASK CLI
 ├── skill              # source code and config for the Alexa Skill │   ├── lambda         # source code for the Alexa Skill Lambda │   └── skill-package  # configuration for the Alexa Skill